R1. Instructional Strategies and Materials

 d.
 Develop year-round, job-shadowing opportunities with community, industry, and employers, which will enhance students’ educational and career technical skills training experiences.

 e.
-Ensure instructor collaboration to identify instructional strategies and develop lessons, activities, and material that integrate academic, career technical, social development, and career readiness competencies to ensure that students meet the rigor of training programs and certification requirements.
+Ensure instructor collaboration to identify instructional strategies and develop lessons, activities, and material that integrate academic, career technical, Career Success Standards, social development, and career pathway readiness competencies to ensure that students meet the rigor of academic credentials, career technical training programs, and certification requirements.

 f.
 Develop and deliver student career development activities using materials and equipment that support the use of the following instructional approaches: